Gomez0015/PortfolioCMD/README.md

 add your current directory to the directory you want to reach and, loop through the object using nodes to go all the way down the filesystem.

-I also added a `cat` command which will read any txt file defined by the `(filename)txt` properties in the filesystem.
+I also added a `cat` command which will read any txt file in your current directory defined by the `(filename)txt` properties in the filesystem.